kruize/benchmarks/AI-MLbenchmarks/llm-rag/ReadMe.md

 This script performs the following actions:
 - Clone the repo `https://github.com/kusumachalasani/llm-rag-deployment.git`.
-- Uses namespace `ic-shared-rag-llm` for the demo.
+- Uses namespace `kruize-hackathon` for the demo.
-- Includes a custom GenAI image.
 - Deploys the Postgres database.
 - Deploys the LLM which uses model MaziyarPanahi/Mistral-7B-Instruct-v0.2
 - Deploys the Gradio service for Q&A.